moshix/3270BBS/README.md

 Installation And Start
 ----------------------

-Either go the docker way with Harding's [dockerized 3270BBS](https://github.com/MortenHarding/docker-3270BBS),
+Either go the fast, easy, docker way with Harding's [dockerized 3270BBS](https://github.com/MortenHarding/docker-3270BBS),

-or
+or DIY like this:

 1. Download the [binary for Macos, Linux 64amd and 64arm and s390x, FreeBSD](https://github.com/moshix/3270BBS/releases/tag/26.7) and **rename the binary to 3270bbs**.